Last updated February 18, 2022.

 Standel 400-C bass (photo copyright of Jon E. Blade, USA).

 This pickup was fitted in the Model 400-C & -S Basses.
-This pickup appears to be a bass version of the Model 520-CV guitar pickup below, in the same chrome-plated brass frame (photo copyright Vic Gerard).
+This pickup appears to be a bass version of the Model 520-CV guitar pickup below, in the same chrome-plated brass frame, with a 2+1 height adjustment screws arrangement (B0456 photos copyright Vic Gerard).

 1967 Standel 420 SV